GuesterReal/Geometry-Dash-All-In-One/README.md

 **BEFORE PLAYING**: You need a Steam emulator to play these versions.

-**NOTICE:** *Some of the levels may have been played by me: Stereo Madness and other levels may show a percentage of the level played.
-Ignore that.*
+**NOTICE:** Stereo Madness and other levels may show a percentage of the level played.
+It is probably because you have Geometry Dash installed with Steam.*